a-major-chord/a-major-chord/README.md

 ; Leave me out of drama I can assure you that **I don't care**

-; Proshippers and pro-endo DNI
+; Proshippers and pro-endo DNI.
+Also DNI if you're a Bright apologist

 ; Feel free to whisper!
 I'm AFK half the time so please be aware that response times are slow.
 If I'm on VR don't expect a response